microsoft/FluidFramework/BREAKING.md

 ### Remove deprecated experimental get-container package

 The @fluid-experimental/get-container package was deprecated in version 0.39 and has now been removed.

-### Some test packages no longer published

-These packages were previously published under the `@fluidframework` scope:

--   `@fluidframework/test-drivers`
--   `@fluidframework/test-pairwise-generator`
--   `@fluidframework/test-version-utils`

-These have been moved to the `@fluid-internal` scope and are no longer published.

 # 2.0.0-internal.2.4.0